ietf-llc/ietf-privacy-statement-consultation/README.md

 10. A new section has been added to explain that if we collect demographic information in a survey then that will only be published in an aggregated form that does not allow individual identification.
 This addition is not needed to enable collection of demographics, we can do that anyway, it is solely to explain what we do if we do collect it.  "_We may ask you to provide demographic information (e.g. age, sex, country of residence) in surveys or other information gathering activities.
 You are not required to provide that information and your disclosure of that information to us is voluntary.
 We do not disclose the demographic information of individuals.
 We may publish aggregated information using demographic data as one dimension, in which case we will aggregate at a sufficient level to prevent disaggregation or deanonymization._"

-This email now begins a two week consultation on this revised statement, closing on Wednesday 18 December.

-If you have any comments or questions then you can submit those by any of the following methods:

-* Raising an issue on the Github repository https://github.com/ietf-llc/ietf-privacy-statement-consultation
-* Direct to me at exec-director@ietf.org
-* To the ietf@ietf.org list

 [1]  https://ietf.org/privacy-statement/
 [2]  https://github.com/ietf-llc/ietf-privacy-statement-consultation/blob/master/DRAFT%20IETF%20Privacy%20Statement%202019.md